 You need to figure out if the actual keyword is also worth tracking.
 You will have to understand the nuances among the different keywords to optimize your blog content for the right keywords and get the most traffic.

 The Keyword Suggestion feature lets you brainstorm for phrases and search queries that you can optimize for in your content.

 From the search bar, type your head term here to unearth more ideas that you can use.

 You will then see the list of related keywords you can choose to optimize for.
 You want to target keywords with the most search volume.
 The keyword results are organized from most searches to the least so it is best to choose from the very top.

 The best way to find keywords and backlinks is to spy on competitors ranking on keywords you may want to optimize for.

-Once you have chosen the sites that you want to compare your site with, you will see the rankings of your site and the chosen ones for your target keyword.
+Once you have chosen the sites you want to compare your site with, you will see the rankings of your site and the chosen ones for your target keyword.

 The Website Analyzer is a free Rankwatch tool that lets you diagnose your site based on the most relevant on-page SEO factors.